SBK-DEMOS/GitOps-ArgoCD/Report.md

 # Introduction

-Troubleshooting can be divided into two parts.
+Troubleshooting can be divided into mainly two levels.

 1. At K8S Cluster level
 2. Applications level

 # Troubleshooting Cluster